 There are no personal vehicles allowed at camp.
-Friends and family visiting for Saturday night’s camp party should park at Maplewood Business Center, 1600 Gervais Avenue, Maplewood, MN 55109).
+Friends and family visiting for Saturday night’s camp party will be able to park at Lakeview Lutheran Church (1194 County Road C, Maplewood, MN 55109).
 All visitors must depart camp by 8:30 p.m.

-3-Day Lounge: Kick back, relax and put your tired feet up at the 3-Day Lounge.
-Enjoy snacks while socializing with your new friends, visit the trail mix bar, spend some quiet time with a magazine, take a picture with your 3-Day friends or check the 3-Day Post Office to see if you’ve received mail from a loved one at home and pick up a Sweet Dreams treat if a kind supporter treated you.
+3-Day Lounge: Kick back and relax!
+Enjoy special treats and drinks while socializing with your new friends, visit the trail mix bar, spend some quiet time with a magazine and a comfy chair, take a picture with friends, check the 3-Day Post Office to see if you’ve received mail from a loved one at home and pick up a Sweet Dreams treat if a kind supporter treated you.
 Show your registration confirmation for the 2016 3-Day and you’ll get a special gift, only available at the Lounge .

 If you meet any of the following criteria, please stop by the 3-Day Lounge to pick up the legacy pins you have earned:

 - Team Captain

 - Training Walk Leader

 - Raised $10,000+ in 2016